 The US patent application US20160175462A1, titled “Delivery, use and therapeutic applications of the CRISPR-CAS systems and compositions for targeting disorders and diseases using viral components,” granted to Harvard College Massachusetts Institute of Technology Broad Institute Inc., discloses the development and application of the CRISPR/Cas9 system as a tool for sequence targeting, such as genome perturbation or gene-editing of genes or genomes to address diseases and disorders using viral components.

 Another patent CN104480144B, titled “CRISPR gene therapy for HIV / Cas9 recombinant lentiviral vector and a lentivirus”, granted to WUHAN UNIVERSITY, discloses the design of the invasion-related CXCR4 coreceptor for HIV virus genetically modified CRISPR / Cas9 system, resistance off its expression, thereby inhibiting viruses, to achieve clearance of the virus within the cell.

-The CRISPR technology has been a controversial topic in the media and press for the past some time.
+CRISPR technology has been a controversial topic in the media and press for the past some time.
 Many consider it unethical and immoral.
 Lately, a global pause was imposed on the usage and practice of CRISPR.
-It is still unknown if the world will ever be able to understand, see, recognize, and use the impacts of this powerful tool.
+It is still unknown if the world will ever understand, see, recognize, and use the impacts of this powerful tool.